Judah Fails to Fear the Lord Who Rules the Sea

 When people reject the God who sustains creation and provides their blessings, they forfeit the very benefits they once enjoyed.

-24 They don’t say in their heart, ‘Let’s now fear Yahweh our God, who gives rain, both the former and the latter, in its season, who preserves to us the appointed weeks of the harvest.’
+24 They have not said in their hearts, ‘Let us fear the LORD our God, who gives the rains, both autumn and spring, in season, who keeps for us the appointed weeks of harvest.’

 When people reject the God who sustains creation and provides their blessings, they forfeit the very benefits they once enjoyed.